als-computing/scicat-backend-next-als/README.md

 ### Differences between "ALS Customizations" and the official repo as of Apr 2025:

 * Customizations to the OIDC authentication strategy to fetch additional user info from the ALS User Service.
-* Fixes to the post-login browser redirect process (also submitted to the main project as a PR).